itsoulos/GenClass/README.md

 	(c) full.
 The program prints in every generation detailed information about the optimization procedure.

 12. -r seed: The integer parameter seed specifies the seed for the random number generator.
 It can assume any integer value.
+13. -i grammarfile:  The string parameter grammarfile determines the input grammar in BNF format that will be used.
+The default is empty and a simple BNF grammar will be used.
 ## A typical run ##
 Consider the Ionosphere dataset available from the Machine Learning Repository in the following URL: http://www.ics.uci.edu/~mlearn/MLRepository.html.
 The ionosphere dataset contains data from the Johns Hopkins Ionosphere database.
 The two-class dataset contains 351 examples of 34 features each.
 The datasets has been divided into two files, ionosphere.train and ionosphere.test under directory examples.
 A typical run for the GenClass will be